moratilla/www.moratilla.com/_books/proxmox-cookbook.md

 Monitoring resources and virtual machines is required on an enterprise level, to maintain performance and uptime; to achieve this, we learn how to monitor host machine resources and troubleshoot common issues in the setup.
 Finally, we will walk through some advanced configurations for VM followed by a list of commands used for Proxmox and Ceph cluster through CLI.

-With this focused and detailed guide you will learn to work your way around with Proxmox VE quickly and add to your skillset.
+With this focused and detailed guide you will learn to work your way around with Proxmox VE quickly and add to your skill set.

 ## Features